Derry City Council: Political makeup

 From 1973 elections to Derry City Council were conducted under the single transferable vote system, and are normally held every four years.
 Elections took place in five electoral areas, the boundaries of which were changed for the 1985 local elections, when the number of councillors was increased from 27 to its final figure of 30.

 The last elections to Derry City Council were held on 5 May 2011, with the city's voters electing thirty councillors across five electoral areas.
 The election resulted in all four parties returning the same number of seats they had won in the 2005 elections, with the SDLP remaining the largest party, only two seats short of overall control of the council.
 The results are summarised below:

+Darker coloured numbers indicate the SDLP had an absolute majority of councillors, lighter colours indicate largest party without a majority.

 †Unionist parties fought the 1973 elections in an electoral pact, as United Loyalists.
 Of the 9 councillors elected under this label, 5 contested the 1977 elections for the UUP, 1 for the DUP, 1 for the Vanguard Unionist Progressive Party, 1 as a Loyalist, while one councillor did not stand again.